iamfromprague/powershell/README.md

 # No chance that I will put ANY description to my powershell repo.
+U mad?